MicrosoftDocs/entra-docs/docs/verified-id/verifiable-credentials-standards.md

 Microsoft is collaborating with organization members of Decentralized Identity Foundation (DIF), the W3C Credentials Community Group, and the wider identity community.
 Our collaboration efforts aim to build a Verifiable Credentials Interoperability profile to support standards-based issuance, revocation, presentation, and wallet portability.

 Today, we have a working JWT verifiable credentials presentation profile that supports the interoperable presentation of verifiable credentials between wallets and verifiers/resource providers.
-Join us at the DIF Claims and Credentials working group, [aka.ms/vcinterop](https://aka.ms/vcinterop).
+Join us at the DIF Claims and Credentials working group, [aka.ms/vcinterop](https://aka.ms/vcinterop) and  and [aka.ms/vcinteroppresentation](https://aka.ms/vcinteroppresentation).

 ## Next steps